topology-foundation/docs-drp/docs/get-started/conflict.md

 Why?

-The root cause is that these operations are not commutative.
-When they happen concurrently, a **conflict** ensues.
+The root cause is that these operations do not commute.
+When they happen concurrently, a **conflict** occurs.

-It is important that we describe the CRO's behavior in case of conflicts.
-Every honest replica of the CRO would follow such behavior so they all reach the same result.
+It is important that we describe the program's behavior in case of conflicts.
+Every user in the same DRP program would follow the same behavior so they all reach the same resulting state.

 This behavioral description is also called [concurrency semantics](https://en.wikipedia.org/wiki/Concurrency_semantics).

 ## Resolving conflicts

-We need to set rules for how to handle conflicting operations.
-These rules are to be followed by every honest replica of the CRO.
+We need to set rules for how to handle conflicts.
+These rules are to be followed by every honest user of a DRP program.
 We call them **conflict resolution rules**.

 In resolving a conflict, some of the operations involved might be dropped, while the rest of them might be ordered in a replicable manner.